Undertanding Calculus

 5) A( B + C)= AB + AC

 To this point our discussion of numbers has been limited to positive numbers but what about negative numbers?
 Before discussing what it means to have -3 books let us look at the number 0.
-The use of zero in the number system did not appear till after the Greco-Roman period with the Arabs.
 Just as numbers define an amount of something, so we must have a way of defining nothing.
 Zero, therefore represents nothing or no-existence.
 It is just as much a number as 6 or 7 is.
 For example:

 As we shall study, zero is an important number as it helps in solving equations and defining infinity.